The History of Choir Robes,

 Origin of The Choir Robe

-Although the origin of choirs wearing robes that coincide with the color of the occasion could sometimes y cross our minds, we usually take it as a given that this is how it has always been done.
+Although the origin of choir members wearing robes that coincide with the color of the occasion could sometimes cross our minds, we usually take it as a given that this is how it has always been done.
 The church choir has been donning robes since the day we were born.

 Interested in hearing how church choirs have evolved through the years?
 Do you wish to view the alterations made to the robes over the years?
 Keep in mind that robes can take on a wide variety of looks (they do care about fashion, after all).
 Let's take a trip through history and see how robes have changed throughout the ages.